 MA 768, Residence Credit for Master's Degree.
-May be repeated once.
-(1-6 credits equivalence)
+(1-6 hours), May be repeated to a maximum of 12 hours.

 MA 769, Residence Credit for Doctoral Degree May be repeated indefinitely.
-(1-12 credits equivalence) Students should register for a total of 18 hours of residence credit.
+(1-12 credits equivalence) May be repeated indefinitely.
+(Students should register for two semesters of nine hours residency credit or three semesters at 6 hours.
+With the approval of the students advisory committee, the Director of Graduate Studies and the Graduate Dean, students may substitute course work for part of the residency requirement.)